divanoLetto/LinkedinRDF/README.md

 ## Experiments

 The graph is generated starting from a set of LinkedIn profiles resulting from a Google search for a specific category of worker that the software takes as input.
 To test the software it was decided to start the analysis from the first 10 resulting profiles of *python programmers* and living near *Florence* (Google search: *"site:linkedin.com/in/ AND "python developer" AND Firenze"*).

+### Limitations

+Currently the software manages a conspicuous if limited number of entities present in the Linkedin application.
+The management of *Linkedin, Influencer, Post and Video Groups* will be implemented in future updates.
+The outline of the complete ontology is already available at this address.